dhartman5/cs4360-assignment1/README.md

 To have it run on Web, run:

-$ flutter run -d chrome --no-sound-null-safety
+$ flutter run -d chrome --web-hostname localhost --web-port=8887 --no-sound-null-safety

 ## Author